microsoft/lens-blur/Readme.md

 Lens Blur
 =========

-Lens Blur is an example application on how to use Nokia Imaging SDK InteractiveForegroundSegmenter and the LensBlurEffect to blur only selected areas of images.
+Lens Blur is an example application for Windows Phone demonstrating the use of two new Nokia Imaging SDK APIs, Interactive Foreground Segmenter and Lens Blur Effect.
+Interactive Foreground Segmenter is first used to create a mask (foreground/background), after which Lens Blur Effect (aka “bokeh”) is applied to the areas that were marked as background.

 This example application is hosted in GitHub: https://github.com/nokia-developer/lens-blur/